 BE AN INNOVATOR AND CATALYST - bringing new ideas and new solutions to the table.

 PROVIDE SKILLED SUPPORT - to those who have the power to do good, but perhaps not the personnel or the expertise.

 ACT AS A PHILANTHROPIC RESOURCE – by serving as an information bank, cross promoting participating non-profit agencies, and providing expertise on complex gift vehicles.

 SECURE THE FUTURE - encouraging endowments, helping to ensure available resources for the future to support important causes.

 PROVIDE EFFICIENCIES - in both seeking donations and making grants by serving as an umbrella organization.

-IMPACT THE ENTIRE COMMUNITY - RCF does not champion one cause over another, but rather works on behalf of everyone.
+IMPACT THE ENTIRE COMMUNITY - RRCF does not champion one cause over another, but rather works on behalf of everyone.